-- ES2 EFRAG's commissioned literature review, published in February 2020, identified academic studies showing that the value relevance of financial statements is decreasing and that this could be due to financial statements not reflecting information about intangibles, which has become more important for more entities than previously.
-Insufficient information on intangibles could affect the company's market value due to information asymmetry, result in an inefficient capital allocation in society and make assessment of the management's stewardship difficult. - ES3 The said review also underlined the difficulty for users to compare entities that grow organically with those growing by means of acquisition, as IFRSs currently generally require acquired intangibles to be recognised, while internally generated intangibles can only be recognised in specific circumstances. - ES4 As further explained Chapter 2, some consider that recognising more internally generated intangibles (and perhaps fewer intangible assets acquired in a business combination) would be a way to deal with the issue.
-However, in this scenario, all recognised internally generated intangibles would have to be measured, and both measurement at cost and at fair value of recognised intangible assets are problematic.
-In addition, not all intangibles would meet the definition of an asset. - ES5 The alternative scenario to require additional disclosures as the way forward also has some problems.
-Boundaries between different intangibles are not (well) defined and are interpreted differently.
-There are also no generally accepted ways on how to report on intangibles.
-Finally, additional information on intangibles may be commercially sensitive to provide.
+- ES4 EFRAG's commissioned literature review, published in February 2020, identified academic studies showing that the value relevance of financial statements is decreasing and that this could be due to financial statements not reflecting information about intangibles, which has become more important for more entities than previously.
+Insufficient information on intangibles could affect the company's market value due to information asymmetry, result in an inefficient capital allocation in society and make assessment of the management's stewardship difficult. - ES5 The review also underlined the difficulty for users to compare entities that grow organically with those growing by means of acquisition, as current IFRS Standards generally require acquired intangibles to be recognised, while internally generated intangibles can only be recognised in specific circumstances. - ES6 As further explained in Chapter 2, some consider that recognising more internally generated intangibles (and perhaps fewer intangible assets acquired in a business combination) would be a way to deal with the issue.
+However, in this scenario, all recognised internally generated intangibles would have to be measured, and both measurement at cost and at fair value are problematic.
+In addition, not all intangibles would meet the definition of an asset.